What Is Opioid Tolerance?

 Treatment For Opioid Tolerance And Addiction

-Treatment for opioid abuse may involve:
+Treatment for opioid use disorder may involve:

 • opioid detoxification

-• medication for opioid use disorder (e.g. methadone, buprenorphine)
+• medication for opioid use disorder (e.g., methadone, buprenorphine)

 • behavioral therapy